githubEdit

 The place of information security in enterprise IT governance

-Information Systems are comprised of hardware, software, and communications β€œwith the purpose to help identify and apply information security industry standards, as mechanisms of protection and prevention, at three levels or layers: Physical, personal and organizational” (Cherdantseva & Hilton, 2013).
+Information systems (IS) are comprised of hardware, software, and communications infrastructure, designed to process, store, and transmit data.
+Within this context, information security is the specialized discipline focused on protecting the confidentiality, integrity, and availability (CIA) of that data against unauthorized access, disclosure, disruption, or damage "at three levels or layers: Physical, personal and organizational” (Cherdantseva & Hilton, 2013).

 Confidentiality, Integrity, and Availability (CIA) of information